 This concludes the walk

-When lockdown restrictions are lifted do walk the route yourself, and visit the museum to see related objects.
+When lockdown restrictions are lifted, we highly encourage that you walk the route yourself, and visit the museum to see related objects.

 Geoffrey Evans, Cynon Valley Museum Volunteer, May 2020